jcbhmr/jimmywarting-.github/SUPPORT.md

 - Steps to reproduce the problem
 - Your operating system and version
 - Any error messages you're seeing
-- This will help us diagnose and resolve your issue as quickly as possible.

 ❓ If you just have a question, you can open a Discussion (if enabled) or an Issue.
 You're probably looking for the Q&A category in the Discussions tab.